jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

             "encryption": "NONE",
             "dataplaneVersion": 1,
             "stackType": "IPV4_ONLY"
-            // Some additional params
+            # ... with some additional params
-            // ...
         }
     ],
     "peerIpAddress": "xx.xx.xx.xx",